Tailored from £18,950 per family excl. flights

-Lesser known than their northern counterparts, the Selous and Ruaha can boast Africa’s largest animal populations, including Tanzania’s biggest elephant herd.
-The diversity of landscapes – from desert-like savannah to wetlands, and from rocky outcrops to Baobab trees - offer ever-changing points of interest, and also translates into a wide array of A-list wildlife (think: lions, leopards, ostriches, crocodiles and more).
+Lesser known than their northern counterparts, Nyerere and Ruaha can boast Africa’s largest animal populations, including Tanzania’s biggest elephant herd.
+The diversity of landscapes – from desert-like savannah to wetlands, and from rocky outcrops to Baobab trees - offer ever-changing points of interest, and also translates into a wide array of A-list wildlife (think: lions, leopards, elephants, hippos, crocodiles and more).

 Fun game drives and exciting boat safaris add to the adventure, making this a natural choice for families with older children or teenagers.

-Due to their proximate location, a southern circuit safari eliminates the need for long drives that can characterise safaris in the north.
+Due to their proximate location, a southern circuit safari, involves light aircraft flights which eliminates the need for long drives that can characterise safaris in the north of Tanzania.

 Staying at accommodation that effortlessly oozes style throughout, this safari lends itself to both sophisticated parents and their adventurous children.

 We recommend a safari in Tanzania for families with children aged 10-12 and upwards, although younger children are also welcome.
 Camps in Tanzania are not fenced, meaning wildlife roams freely day and night, making it essential to supervise youngsters at all times.